 - UNCG alumni have gone on to veterinary medicine careers in small and large veterinary practices, specialty practices, pharmaceutical research laboratories, biological research laboratories, university research laboratories, and as military veterinarians.

-Students interested in the pre-veterinary medicine course of study should declare the pre-veterinary medicine second major in the freshman year, which will allow them to receive valuable resources, such as an assigned pre-vet adviser and enrollment in the pre-professional program’s online learning group.
-Students applying to schools of veterinary medicine typically take the GRE (Graduate Record Examination) after the junior year.
+Students interested in the pre-veterinary medicine course of study should declare the pre-veterinary medicine interest track in the freshman year, which will allow them to receive valuable resources.
+All of the veterinary medicine pre-requisite courses are offered at UNCG with the exception of animal nutrition.
+Students typically take this course online through NC State University, with exams proctored by UNCG faculty.
+Students applying to schools of veterinary medicine typically take the GRE (Graduate Record Examination) after the junior or senior year.